Guidance

 Supply and fix of goods not ordinarily incorporated in residential conversions and refurbishments

-• conversion of premises from non-residential to residential use; and works that result in a change to the number of dwellings in a building
+• conversion of premises from non-residential to residential use and works that result in a change to the number of dwellings in a building

 The standard rate of VAT is due on the supply and fix of goods that are not ordinarily incorporated in residential conversions and refurbishments, and the reverse charge applies.
-Read section ‘Examples of articles not ordinarily incorporated’ VAT Notice 708 (buildings and construction) for more information.
+Read section ‘Examples of articles not ordinarily incorporated’ in VAT Notice 708 (buildings and construction) for more information.
 However, if your customer notifies you in writing that they are an end-user, normal VAT rules apply.

 Scaffolding